datajoint/workflow-array-ephys/README.md

 + Rerun step 2 and 3 every time new sessions or clustering data become available.

-+ In fact, step 2 and 3 can be executed as scheduled jobs that will automatically process any data newly placed into the `imaging_root_data_dir`.
++ In fact, step 2 and 3 can be executed as scheduled jobs that will automatically process any data newly placed into the `ephys_root_data_dir`.

 ## Interacting with the DataJoint pipeline and exploring data